cgoehl/circuit-web-synth-editor/README.md

 # License

-This application if under GPL3 license.
+This application is published under the GPL3 license.

 # Terms of use

-I can not be held liable for material damage, loss of data or any other inconvenience resulting from the use of this software. **Use at your own risk**.
+I can not be held liable for material damage, loss of data or any other inconvenience resulting from the use of this software. **Use it at your own risk**.

 # Installation & usage

 - Clone this repository or download and extract a zipped release.
+- Plug in the Circuit USB.
-- Open the html file with one supported browsers.
+- Open the html file with one supported browser.
-- If the connection is successful, *Connected* appears in green on the screen and a sound is played by the Circuit.
+- If the connection is successful, *Connected* appears in green on the screen and a short sound is played by the Circuit.

-You always have to refresh the page if you connect the Circuit after the page is loaded.
+You always have to connect the Circuit first or must reload the page after the plug in.

 # Troubleshootings